How to print a large image across multiple Word pages

 • 4×4 (16 sheets for very large murals).

-Many people use this option 2x2 to obtain a poster approximately A2 size Starting from four A4 or Letter pages.
-Choose the combination that best suits the size you want to achieve and confirm the changes.
+Many people use the 2x2 option to create an approximately A2-sized poster from four A4 or Letter-size pages.
+Choose the combination that best suits the size you want and confirm the changes.

 How to print an image on multiple sheets with Paint